pybm/projects/python-basics/bambilici-electronic/README.md

 ## Bambilici Electronic

-A playful recreation of a childhood game.
+A playful recreation of a childhood game where the outcome is always the same: you lose.

-You pick a number.

-The program always picks one higher… and wins.

-Simple, nostalgic, and slightly unfair — just like the original game.
+The best way to understand it is to see it in action.

+▶️ Demo: [link către video]